kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/managing-stress-breathing-and-mindfulness.md

 ## Mindfulness and Meditation

-Finally, mindfulness and mindful meditation are two of the most powerful tools that you can use to manage stress.
+Finally, mindfulness and meditation are two of the most powerful tools that you can use to manage stress.

 <aside>